Apple Cider Bread

 This Healthy Apple Cider Bread is a delicious fall treat!
-Gluten free and sweetened only with honey – it’s perfect for a quick breakfast or snack.
+Gluten free and sweetened only with honey – it’s the perfect fall snack!
 This post is sponsored by North Coast.

 My mom used to always make us baked apples or apple crisp, but had she made something like this healthy apple cider bread, I know I wouldn’t have been disappointed!

-Their Apple Cider tastes just like the one I used to get right from the farm.. and that’s because it actually comes from a farm!
+Their Apple Cider tastes just like the one I used to get fresh from the farm.. and that’s because it actually comes from a farm!

-North Coast sources their fruit only from organic farmers that just use water to grow their fruit (no weird pesticides or things like that!).
+North Coast sources their fruit only from organic farmers who just use water to grow their fruit.

 All of their apple products are certified organic, non GMO, and made without any added sugars or preservatives.
 Plus, they all taste DELICIOUS!